HadoukenIO/notifications-service/README.md

 This will run unit tests followed by the integration tests.
 These steps can also be run individually via `npm run test:unit` and `npm run test:int`.
 When running the tests separately in this way, both test runners support some optional arguments.
 Append `--help` to either of the above `npm run` commands to see the available options.

 ### Deployment
 Staging and production builds are managed via the Jenkinsfile build script.
 This will build the project as usual (except with the `--mode production` argument) and then deploy the client and provider to their respective locations.
-The demo application exists only within this repo and is not deployed.
+The demo application exists only within this repository and is not deployed.

 The service client is deployed as an NPM module, so that it can be included as a dependency in any application that wishes to integrate the service.